davidespano/pacpac/README.md

 - Run neo4j.
 - Open a terminal inside the folder of the project.
 Move to the folder api, and run ``node app.js``.
+(if the execution fails because of the "sharp" module, change his version number in api/package.json to ^0.23.2 and rerun npm install)
 - Open a terminal inside the folder of the project.
 Move to the folder app, and run ``npm start``.